The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 The before-I-say-yes checklist

-A beautiful phrase: “Let me check my week and come back to you.”
+A beautiful phrase — “Let me check my week and come back to you.”
+That sentence may save more spoons than any supplement ever will.

 The nervous system downshift menu